HugoChambert/LITHOVISION.1/README.md

 ### 6. Create Admin User

-After signing up for an account, make yourself an admin:

-1. Sign up through the app
+Create your first admin user via Supabase:

+1. Go to Supabase Dashboard > Authentication > Users
+2. Click "Add User" and create an account with email and password
-2. In Supabase SQL Editor, run:
+3. In Supabase SQL Editor, run:
 ```sql
 UPDATE profiles SET is_admin = true WHERE email = 'your@email.com';
 ```

+Note: User sign-up is disabled in the app.
+All accounts must be created by administrators.

 ### 7. OpenAI Integration